CindyJS/CindyJS/ref/Elementary_Drawing_Functions.md

 **Description:**
 Draws a circle at `‹point›` with radius given by a number `‹radius›`.
-The point may be given either in euclidean or in homogeneous coordinates.
+The point may be given either in Euclidean or in homogeneous coordinates.

 **Modifiers:**
 This operator can handle the same modifiers as the `draw(‹expr›)` operator.